ameliaPetrenciuc/BotanicalGardenApp-MVP_layer/README.md

-# Botanic Garden Management Software
+# Botanical Garden Management Software

 ## Description
 The **Botanic Garden Management Software** is an application designed to efficiently manage plants in a botanical garden.
 The software enables users to add, update, delete, and visualize plant information while maintaining a structured and user-friendly interface.